fabienconus/zerouser/zerotouch_zerouser_deployment.md

 	<key>LimitLoadToSessionType</key>
 	<string>LoginWindow</string>

+This simple trick will allow a LaunchAgent to be loaded with the loginwindow process.

 ### DEPNotify

-DEPNotify, as most deployment solution require a user to be logged in.
+There is however another problem.
+DEPNotify, as most deployment solutions, require a user to be logged in.
 As a matter of fact, the [DEPNotify-starter script](https://github.com/jamf/DEPNotify-Starter) has these few lines of code that wait for the Finder to be running :

 	# Checking to see if the Finder is running now before continuing.
 This can help
 	# in scenarios where an end user is not configuring the device.